svenberglund/revlookup/README.md

 ```

 The first few examples in the list shows a typical situation where the `host` is actually a *content delivery network host* while the `cn` filed in these cases actually manages to achieve "cdn transparency" hence it will reveal the service provider on the endpoint.\
-The last example shows a malconfigured Subject CN.
+The last example shows a case where the endpoint https certificate has a malconfigured *Subject CN*.

 ## Installation